 A number of benefits are available from participating in therapy.
 Therapists can provide support, problem-solving skills, and enhanced coping strategies for issues such as depression, anxiety, impulse control, emotional regulation, ADHD, school refusal, and parent-child conflict.
-Many people also find that counselors can be a tremendous asset to managing personal growth, interpersonal relationships, family concerns, and the hassles of daily life.
-Therapists can provide a fresh perspective on a difficult problem or point you in the direction of a solution.
+Therapists can be a tremendous asset to managing personal growth, interpersonal relationships, family concerns, and the hassles of daily life.
+They can provide a fresh perspective on a difficult problem or point you in the direction of a solution.
 The benefits you obtain from therapy depend on how well you use the process and put into practice what you learn.
-Some of the benefits available from therapy include:

 Do You Take Insurance, And How Does That Work?

-When calling to schedule an initial appointment with one of our providers, our receptionist will request all your insurance information.
-She will then use this information to verify your benefits and share this information with you.
+When calling to schedule an initial appointment with one of our providers, one of our receptionists will request all of your insurance information.
+They will then use this information to verify your benefits and share this information with you.
 This information will help you to be additionally prepared for the initial appointment by knowing what financial responsibility you will have, if any, for each session.

 We are able to offer reduced rate counseling through our internship program.
 This means you would work with a graduate level therapist who is in training for a counseling degree and licensure.
 Our interns are supervised weekly and followed closely by a licensed clinician at Roots of Resilience.
 We currently have one Master’s Level Intern at the moment.